JuliaDataScience/JuliaDataScience/contents/dataframes.md

 ```

 Now, to show why these functions are so powerful, we can come up with a more complex filter.
-In this filter, we want to have the people whos name start with A or B, **and** who have a grade above a 6.
+In this filter, we want to have the people whos name start with A or B **and** who have a grade above a 6.

 ```jl
 sc("""